John Moody (financial analyst)

 John Moody (May 2, 1868 – February 16, 1958) was an American financial analyst, businessman and investor.
 He pioneered the rating of bonds and founded Moody's Investors Service.
-Moody's Manuals are still issued, carrying on the tradition begun by Moody's Manual of Railroads and Corporation Securities and continued by the annual Moody's Analyses of Investments.
+Moody's ratings are still issued, carrying on the tradition begun by Moody's Manual of Railroads and Corporation Securities and continued by the annual Moody's Analyses of Investments.

-He resided in Cranford, New Jersey from 1893 to 1913.
+He resided in Cranford, New Jersey, from 1893 to 1913.